pomonam/kronfluence/DOCUMENTATION.md

 **Influence scores are very large in magnitude.**
 Ideally, influence scores need to be divided by the total number of training data points.
 However, the code does not normalize the scores.
-If you would like, you can divide the scores with the total number of data points (or tokens) used to train the model.
+If you would like, you can divide the scores with the total number of data points (or tokens for language modeling) used to train the model.

 ## References